-In the primary we have an 'open-door' approach to encourage strong relationships with the parents and carers we work with.
+At Krishna Avanti Primary School we have an 'open-door' approach to encourage strong relationships with the parents and carers we work with.
 Children and parents in the primary are greeted by a member of staff every morning and at the end of the school day.
 This 'open door' approach allows for opportunities to regularly communicate with parents and carers regarding any concerns or worries we have about individual pupils' and also encourages parents and carers to share any concerns and worries they may have.